anurag-kqi/MI-7-systems/Team_01/Server_Client_Architecture.md

 *CLIENT-SERVER Architecture

-Client-server architecture for school Management system architecture of a computer network in which many clients (remote processors) request and receive service from a centralized server (host computer).
+Client-server architecture for school Management system architecture of a computer network in which many clients (remote processes) request and receive service from a centralized server (host computer).
 Client computers provide an interface to allow a computer user to request services of the server and to display the results the server returns.
-Servers wait for requests to arrive from clients and then respond to them.
+Server waits for requests to arrive from clients and then respond to them.
-Ideally, a server provides a standardized transparent interface to clients so that clients need not be aware of the specifics of the system (i.e., the hardware and software) that is providing the service.
+Ideally, a server provides a standardized transparent interface to clients so that clients need not be aware of the specifics of the system that is providing the service.
 Clients are often situated at workstations or on personal computers, while servers are located elsewhere on the network, usually on more powerful machines.
-This computing model is especially effective when clients and the server each have distinct tasks that they routinely perform.

 In school management syetem data processing, for example, a client computer can be running an application program for student information while the server computer is running another program that manages the database in which the information is permanently stored.Many clients can access the server’s information simultaneously, and, at